jnnpk/hate_instigating_speech_dataset/README.md

 # Hate Instigating Speech Dataset

 ## Overview
 The Hate Instigating Speech Dataset is a collection of comments and replies from YouTube news channels, including CNN and Fox News in English and JTBC and TV Chosun in Korean.
 The dataset aims to provide a comprehensive resource for studying hate speech and its instigation in online discussions.
 It includes both raw data from the original sources and cleansed data that removes HTML tags and entities.
-The dataset is organized at both the comment and reply levels, allowing researchers to analyze the impact of comments on subsequent replies.
+The dataset is organized at both the comment and reply levels to analyze the impact of comments on subsequent replies.

 ## Data Structure
 The dataset comprises two main components: